 In honor of this milestone birthday, here are ten of the biggest lessons I’ve learned in the past ten years:

 - Experiences are more important than things.
-Although this may not be true for everyone, I’ve realized this is very true for me (and John too).
+Although this may not be true for everyone, I’ve realized this is very true for me.
 I value making memories over buying new things because I’ve realized that no matter what happens, you always have your memories to enjoy.
 I’ve also realized that you usually regret all of the things you didn’t do rather than the things you did.
-So, I will be happily watching Netflix and HBO Go on our circa 2009 TV rather than upgrading to a new one so that we can afford to go on trips and to go out and do fun things with friends.
+So, I will be happily watching Netflix and HBO Go on my circa 2009 TV rather than upgrading to a new one so that I can afford to go on trips and to go out and do fun things with friends.

 - Sometimes it’s better to be nice than to be right.
 When I was younger, being “right” was very important to me.
 I have the temperament of a know-it-all and I LOVE dropping knowledge on people.
 I’m also somewhat competitive, which means from time to time, I can be annoying.
 One huge lesson I’ve learned is that there’s a time and place for being right and sometimes (actually, more often than not) being nice trumps being right because in the end, only kindness matters.
 (Do you like how I snuck those Jewel lyrics in there??
 I had to!)